JellalYu/Customize-facial-recognition-system-with-AWS-Rekognition/README.md

 ### Create Cloud9 IDE Environment

 1. In AWS console, open Cloud9.
-2. In your environments page, type **Create environment**.
+2. In your environments page, click **Create environment**.
-3. In name environment page, type your own cloud9 environment name and description then type **Next step**.
+3. In name environment page, type your own cloud9 environment name and description then click **Next step**.
 ![2.png](/img/2.png)
 4. In Configure settings page, keep all the setting default and click **Next step**.
 5. Review the settings and click **Create environment**.